DSAutomations/dockerhass-docs/dockerpidocs.md

 ## Optional: Setup Samba
 You can do all of your config file creation and editing at the command line if you want, however this can be a bit cumbersome.
-It would be helpful to directly access your config files from your local PC, let's get Samba up and running to provide SMB service to us.
+It would be helpful to directly browse to your config files on your local PC, let's get Samba up and running to provide this service to us.
+We'll set this up using `docker-compose` the same tool we'll use later for our main stack.
+This will be a good opportunity for a bit of practice.

-You'll notice in the config below, we're declaring an image we want to use with a tag that's specific to the raspberry pi, and also passing in a list of volumes we want to create with a format like:
+You'll notice in the config below, we're declaring an image we want to use with a tag that's specific to the raspberry pi.
+We're also passing in a list of volumes we want to link in a format like this:

 *`/path/outside/container:/path/inside/container`*
+Additionally, a list of ports that we're going to pass though in the same *`outside:inside`* format, as well as a bunch of other attributes

 Create a new folder in your home directory and create a file inside called `docker-compose.yml`